Seniors and Adults with Special Needs Who Are Claimed as Dependents Will Not Get Coronavirus Relief Payment

-Read moreAs of 2020, approximately 12.5 million people have both Medicare and Medicaid coverage.
+Read moreAs of 2020, approximately 12.5 million people in the United States have both Medicare and Medicaid benefits.
 Medicare is a federal health insurance program for people over 65 and certain disabled individuals.
-Medicaid is a joint federal and state program that helps provide medical care for those with limited income and resources.
+Medicaid is a joint federal and state program that helps provide medical assistance for those with limited income and resources.
 Medicaid recipients include children, pregnant women, and individuals who are blind or have disabilities.

-People with both types of coverage are called “dual eligible.”
+A person with both types of coverage is a “dual eligible” beneficiary.
 If you’re one of them, you have several options for coordinating your coverage and care.
 One option is to have Medicare with separate Medicaid coverage.
-A second option is enrolling in a Dual Eligible Special Needs Plan (D-SNP).
+A second option is enrolling in a Dual Eligible Special Needs Plan (DSNP).

-It is helpful to understand what a Medicare Special Needs Plan (SNP) is to understand D-SNPs.
-An SNP is a type of Medicare Advantage plan that offers wider Medicare coverage for prescriptions, health and wellness, dental, and other services.
+Understanding what a Medicare Special Needs Plan (SNP) is helpful in understanding DSNPs.
+An SNP is a type of Medicare Advantage plan that offers wider Medicare coverage for prescription drugs, health and wellness, dental, and other services.

 Local Elder Law Attorneys in Your City

-A D-SNP is an SNP for individuals who qualify for both Medicare and Medicaid.
+A DSNP is an SNP for individuals who are eligible for both Medicare and Medicaid services.
 It combines these benefits into one managed care plan to simplify access to care for covered individuals.

-Assuming your state offers D-SNPs, if you are eligible for both Medicare and Medicaid, you will most likely qualify for a D-SNP.
+Assuming your state offers DSNPs, if you are eligible for both Medicare and Medicaid coverage, you will most likely qualify for a DSNP.
 However, you must meet certain baseline rules:

-D-SNPs are unique plans that can benefit members in many ways, expand their access to medical care, and often accomplish all of this at an affordable rate.
-If you have questions about whether a D-SNP is right for you, speak with an elder law attorney in your area.
+DSNPs are unique plans that can benefit members in many ways, expand their access to medical care, and often accomplish this at an affordable rate.
+If you have questions about whether a DSNP is right for you, speak with an elder law attorney in your area.

 Read moreIn addition to nursing home care, Medicaid may cover home care and some care in an assisted living facility.
 Coverage in your state may depend on waivers of federal rules.